scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5 (10)
 - **Duration:** instant

-Magically influence a plant to attack or grapple a nearby creature.
+Magically influence a plant to attack or grapple a nearby creature you can see.
 Choose a location in range to grow a plant, or take control of a small or larger plant within 10 tiles.
 The plant grows a bramble whip it can use to attack creatures in melee range.
 You may use the plant to make an attack or grapple roll, using your spellcasting roll for the attack.
 On hit they take 1 wound die in damage, or 1 wound on crit.

 The plant lasts for 1 minute after which it returns to its original shape.